 1. Soil Depletion

 Due to the ways farming has changed to maximize economic profit at the cost of wholesome agricultural practices, soil today is not what it was like many years ago when crops were rotated from field to field seasonally so the earth was faced with balance and variety.
 The agricultural industry unfortunately switched to a single-crop per field system that has left the very soil we grow our food in crying out for rebalancing.
 The crops that come from depleted soil are thus depleted in minerals, trace minerals, and nutrients from 21-37% according to a study from 2004.

 2. Daily Mineral Requirements

-Due to the unpredictable nature of the quality of the foods, we are sourcing from as a result of factors like soil depletion and food processing, many mindful dog guardians are choosing to add commercial supplements their dog food to ensure that they are getting everything they need.
+Due to the unpredictable nature of the quality of the foods, we are sourcing from as a result of factors like soil depletion and food processing, many mindful dog guardians are choosing to add commercial supplements to their dog’s food to ensure that they are getting everything they need.
 Not all of these supplements are created equal.
 Some of them are total rip-offs, so here is one guideline to get you pointed in the right direction:

 Chelated minerals: These have been designed in laboratories to trick an organism into allowing an amino acid along with the attached mineral through, but there’s actually little evidence that chelated minerals absorb any more efficiently than non-chelated minerals.

 Our personal protection dogs for sale and in homes are some of the most devoted, and promising companions around.
 They are bred with high expectations for what they offer their families.
 In turn, they deserve far more than just whatever’s on sale.
 Research company integrity when considering any commercial supplements, food, or treat products.
 Remember that the grocery store sells food– not human food, but food, and food is what we all need and thrive upon in its freshest, whole, most raw, and natural forms, full of trace minerals and other goodness.